 But you can hide it at any time to avoid distractions.

-From this main screen, you can drag and drop chapters or outlines, add new elements, or view your boards.
+You can drag and drop chapters or outlines from this main screen, add new elements, or view your boards.

-From the boards, you can edit your notes for every element you have added.
+You can edit your notes from the boards for every element you have added.

 You can add images, and if you don’t like purple, you can change the color of your elements.